bitcoin-dev-project/bitcoiner-intro-to-rust/10_compact_size_unsigned_integers.md

 But even though our code compiles, how can we be sure we've written it correctly and that this function will return the appropriate number of inputs for different transactions?
 We want to test it with different arguments and ensure it is returning the correct compactSize.
 We can do this with unit testing.
-So let's look into setting up our first unit test in the next section.
+Let's look into setting up our first unit test in the next section.

 ### Quiz
 *How do nodes know whether the transaction is a legacy or a segwit transaction as they read it?